Devking/HeartsAI/README.md

 0.7.2 &mdash;  Design paradigm for multiple game playouts has been established
 0.8.0 &mdash;  Finished preliminary version of `advance()` in the State class
 0.8.1 &mdash;  Added functionality for displaying debug messages only for Human players
-0.8.2 &mdash;  Fixed printout issue with shooting the moon -- random AI able to shoot the moon!
+0.8.2 &mdash;  Fixed printout issue with shooting the moon &mdash; random AI able to shoot the moon!
 0.9.0 &mdash;  LookAheadPlayer has `performAction()` implemented (but not `playoutGame()`)
 0.9.1 &mdash;  Fixed shallow copy issues with Decks and hands
 0.9.2 &mdash;  Playthroughs with state and lookahead player both work!
 Fixed minor issues
 1.0.0 &mdash;  Full working game, with working State class, game playthroughs, and LookAhead AI
 1.0.1 &mdash;  Finished skeleton of MCTS Player
 1.0.2 &mdash;  Fixed bug with `advance()` method in the State class with returning accrued points
+1.0.3 &mdash;  Most MCTS functions have been written; just need to deal with random playouts
+1.0.4 &mdash;  Debugging process for MCTS &mdash; fixed an issue with `treePolicy()`
+1.0.5 &mdash;  All MCTS functions except `assignReward()` now are fully functional
+1.0.6 &mdash;  Preliminary completion of `assignReward()` function
+1.0.7 &mdash;  MCTS completed and running &mdash; checking for validity of results now
+1.1.0 &mdash;  MCTS player completed (but not optimized) for now

 ### Future Work

-1. Add working MCTS AI
-2. Decouple Hand and Player operations by creating a new Hand class
+1. Decouple Hand and Player operations by creating a new Hand class
-3. Fix how cards are removed from the hand/selected by Players
+2. Fix how cards are removed from the hand/selected by Players